ucsd-progsys/mist/README.md

 moo = incr 7
 ```

-This program checks that `incr`menting 7 results in 8.
+This program checks that `incr`ementing 7 results in 8.

 Here, the binder `x:Int` binds `x` in the type on the right-hand side of `->`.
 Similarly, at the value level, `\` denotes a lambda.